czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

 - Inference by Enumeration

-  - A naive way of doing probablistic inference is inference by enumeration
+  - A naive way of doing probabilistic inference is inference by enumeration

   - Start with the joint distribution